 In instances where sponsored projects require administrative and clerical support, office supplies, postage, and telecommunications (expenses similar to the charges identified normally as administrative costs), such costs may be charged to sponsored agreements as direct costs when ALL of the following conditions are met:

-- The costs are required by the project scope due to the project's special purpose or circumstance (refer here in this policy statement);
+- The costs are required by the project scope due to the project's special purpose or circumstance (refer below);

 - The costs can be readily identified specifically with the project with a high degree of accuracy; and

 - The items of costs are separately budgeted for, justified, and approved by the sponsoring agency.

 Special Purposes or Circumstances Where Direct Charging of Costs Normally Treated as Indirect Costs May Be Appropriate

 The "special purpose or circumstance" of the sponsored project that necessitates the direct charging of costs that are normally considered to be indirect costs should be stated in the "Statement of Work" section of the proposal/acceptance document.
 The budget page should include a footnote with reference to the "special purpose or circumstance" that applies to the sponsored project.

 The need to charge administrative and clerical support costs as direct charges to a sponsored project may occur for projects that involve the following special purpose or circumstance: